-Aranyosmeggyes (Medieșu Aurit) is in Transylvania, now it is in Romania.
+Aranyosmeggyes (Medieșu Aurit) is in Transylvania, in Romania.
+More precisely, it is in the Partium region that was outside of the Principality.
 The Lónyai family lived in this castle: see the black-and-white pictures of 1912.

 Please, look at the pictures of this magnificent building, and weep.

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Below, you can find my books in various editions (color/black-and-white, paperback, hardcover, ebook) Thank you very much.

 My work can also be followed and supported on Patreon:

 Here are more pictures of Aranyosmeggyes: